 - Copy the apdfl18.lic file to the current working directory when running your APDFL process, where the application will find it automatically, or

-- Set the datalogics_LICENSE environment variable to point to the file location.
+- On Windows, set the datalogics_LICENSE environment variable to point to the file location.

-For Windows platforms, especially if you are running multiple APDFL applications on various locations, we recommend that you set a Windows environment variable.
+For Windows, especially if you are running multiple APDFL applications on various locations, we recommend that you set the license environment variable.

 Windows and the apdfl18.lic license file

 You will be able to use the APDFL system until the expiration date shown in the license file.
-You can open apdfl18.lic in a text editor, such as the Windows notepad, to read the expiration date.
+You can open apdfl18.lic in a text editor to read the expiration date.
 You can move the apdfl18.lic file to a different directory if you like, but you will need to set the license environment variable to point to it.